nkoster/bulkmailer/README.md

 npm i
 ```

-Now, get your EmailList.json file in place, and adjust the message folder content to your needs.
+* Now, get your EmailList.json file in place, and adjust the message folder content to your needs
+* Adjust the "from", "to" and "subject" fields inside index.js

 ### Run